unitaryfund/unitary.foundation/src/content/blog/2025_optimize_bosch.md

 - Gradient descent: 32 CPU, 256 GB RAM, 50h runtime
 - BO: 8 CPU, 64 GB RAM, 60h runtime

 The parameters of free electrons and free orbitals are crucial parameters to make this project possible as a full configuration interaction can take up to TBs of RAM to calculate.
-That being said, even this setup can replicate the original paper.
-Even when we receive the desired result where $$\text{NH}_3$$ is produced, it would be interesting to see if gradient descent can further finetune these positions.
+That being said, our current simple setup can replicate the location where $$\text{NH}_3$$ is produced on the catalyst surface.

 Comments?
 Questions?
 Please let us know at [Issues page](https://github.com/minhtriet/minhtriet.github.io/issues)